The Doctor's Enemies

 A couple of years after this confrontation, the surviving Cybermen of that world managed to use an experiment being conducted by the Torchwood institute of this reality to cross over into this universe, following the trail of a 'Void ship' - a ship designed to 'hide' in the void between universes ("Army of Ghosts/Doomsday").
 However, once the Cybermen had crossed over, it was discovered that the ship was created by the last four Daleks in existence - the Cult of Skaro, a secret order created to think like the enemy and develop new ways of killing-, resulting in a moment that Doctor Who fans had longed for ever since the two species became the nightmares they are today; a war between the Daleks and the Cybermen.
 Initially, the Cybermen had the advantage of numbers - it was five million Cybermen to only four Daleks, after all - but the Daleks' advanced weapons gave them the edge regardless, and after the Daleks managed to open a Time Lord prison capsule, the Cybermen lost even the advantage of numbers, with millions of Daleks filling the skies of London.
 However, as both species had passed through the void, The Doctor was able to defeat both of them by opening the rift into the Void, thus drawing both species into the ‘null space’ between universes due to them having absorbed 'background radiation' when they passed through the void.
 With the rift open, both species were pulled into the void, essentially being trapped in a dimension that has become known as ‘Hell’ by some people.

 However, some Cybermen - those who had been converted on this side of the rift - remained behind regardless of The Doctor's efforts.
-One of these - Lisa Hallet - was rescued by her boyfriend, Ianto Jones, who went on to work at Torchwood Three in Cardiff, under the command of the Ninth Doctor's old companion Jack Harkness.
+One of these - Lisa Hallet - was rescued by her boyfriend, Ianto Jones, who went on to work at Torchwood Three in Cardiff, under the command of the Ninth Doctor's old companion Captain Jack Harkness.
 He attempted to restore Lisa to her original human form with the aid of a cybernetics expert, convinced that she was still human underneath her upgrades, but when awakened, Lisa reverted to her Cyberman personality and attempted to convert the Torchwood base into the focus for her new Cyberman army.
 She nearly killed Jack (His immortality after being resurrected by Rose following "The Parting of the Ways" being the only thing that saved him), but, seeing how far Ianto had gone to protect her, Lisa transplanted her brain into the body of a pizza delivery girl so they could be together.
 Clearly insane, and still claiming they both could be upgraded, Lisa's new body was shot and killed by the rest of the Torchwood team (Interestingly enough, it was implied that Jack has experience with the 'original' Cybermen when he discussed the damage that the Cybermen could do if Lisa was allowed to exist, although this was never expressly stated).

 While travelling with Martha Jones, The Doctor discovered another group of Cybermen who had been converted on this side of the dimensional rift and thus remained after the others were sucked into the Void.
 Although these Cybermen attempted to use alien technology - presumably salvaged from Torchwood - to open the Void and release their army once again, their initial experiments simply resulted in sending them randomly teleporting around London, forcing them to try and find The Doctor to force him to help them.
 With Martha having tracked them down to their headquarters at the Millennium Dome, The Doctor led a small army unit to confront the Cybermen, the soldiers destroying five of the Cybermen before The Doctor was able to destroy them by opening a space-time portal to the last location where he and Martha had been prior to their return to London (Which, since the TARDIS had previously been visiting prehistoric times, meant that the Cybermen were torn apart by a T-Rex).